 My name is Yoichi Ishida (pronounced “yo-EE-chee ee-SHEE-da”).
-I am an Assistant Professor in the Department of Philosophy at Ohio University.
+I am an Associate Professor and Graduate Chair in the Department of Philosophy at Ohio University.
 I work in history and philosophy of science, with a focus on biology.
 My philosophical and scientific articles have been published in Philosophy of Science, Studies in History and Philosophy of Biological and Biomedical Sciences, Synthese, BioEssays, Bone, and Journal of General Physiology.
-I hold a PhD in History and Philosophy of Science from University of Pittsburgh.
-My advisors were Sandra Mitchell and James Lennox.
+I hold a PhD in History and Philosophy of Science from the University of Pittsburgh, where my advisors were Sandra Mitchell and James Lennox.
 Before that, I studied philosophy at the University of Nevada, Reno, where my advisor was Thomas Nickles.

 I use historical and philosophical methods to understand scientific practice.
 I am especially interested in representations of biological phenomena, such as mathematical models and diagrams.

 I teach undergraduate and graduate courses on many topics in philosophy, including critical thinking, philosophy of science, philosophy of biology, and philosophical writing and methodology.

 For my past courses, see here.